TOP 10 SOFTWARE OUTSOURCING ISSUES AND HOW TO ADDRESS THEM

-With IT outsourcing, you are expected to hand over the control of your business process with might include trade secret, business data, and intellectually property.
-Thus, adequate legal protections such as confidentiality, data security, and intellectually property law etc. should all be taken care of in advanced.
+With IT outsourcing, you are expected to hand over the control of your business process with might include trade secrets, business data, and intellectual property.
+Thus, adequate legal protections such as confidentiality, data security, and intellectual property law, etc. should all be taken care of in advance.

 Regardless of the cooperation model (fixed cost, offshore development center, time and material, etc.) chosen, you should always go through all the contract terms carefully to prevent any legal complications arise in the future.

 Another equally important aspect is the regulations and laws compliance on various business industries, for example, HIPAA (healthcare), KYC and PCI DSS (Fintech, Finance), GDPR etc. the outsourcing vendor chosen should be qualified to work and comply with such regulatory compliance.

 #6 Keeping the specialists on the project

 Turnkey solutions and employees turnover rates are among the two key factors that every organization should look for in their outsourcing vendor.
 People may come and go, but being able to quickly fill in the vacant, especially ones with niche expertise, will allow a smooth cooperation and keep the project running.

 An outsourcing vendor that can attract and keep top talents shows a quality that they are established organizations that can provide top IT talents building quality products.